almigiusz/almigiusz/README.md

 ##

 - 💻 A passionate front-end developer from Poland.
-- 🏫 4th year of technical school, computer technician
+- 🏫 4th year of technical school, computer technician.
 - 📚 I’m currently learning **Node.js**.
 - 👨‍💻 All of my projects are available at **soon ¯\_(ツ)_/¯**.
 - 💬 Ask me about **discord.js**.